Security Deposits

 Suing Your Landlord

 If your landlord does not return your money on time or if he or she unjustly withholds some of it, be prepared to assert your rights.
 Remember, many landlords withhold all security deposits knowing that many tenants will not take the steps to get back their money.
-You may now appear by telephone, which is a huge benefit for those moving out of state.
+It is possible that the judge may grant the request to make a telephonic appearance, which could be a huge benefit for those moving out of the area.

 Small Claims Court